-These research opportunities give students a chance to connect with each other, to work together with a common goal, to collaborate in developing the research protocol, to apply to the University Institution Review Board, to conduct the study, analyze the data collected, develop presentations, and write and submit papers describing the research.
-In addition, these projects give me a chance to get to know students, to work closely with them, to mentor, and support them.
-As a result, it gives me a chance to learn more about our students, to learn about their interests, to watch how they work as a member of our research team and how they commit to an additional project in the face of all the other requirements of our program.
+These research opportunities have given students a chance to connect with each other and work together towards a common goal.
+They offer students the chance to collaborate in developing the research protocol, to apply to the University’s Institution Review Board, to conduct the study, analyze the data collected, develop presentations, and write and submit papers describing the research.
+In addition, these projects give me a chance to get to know students; to work closely with them, to mentor, and to support them.
+As a result, it gives me a chance to learn more about our students and their interests, to watch how they work as a member of our research team, and how they commit to an additional project in the face of all the other demands of our program.

 I look forward each year to welcoming new students into my lab and helping them develop a project that they will feel excited about working on to its completion.

-Sacramento’s Clinical PsyD program emphasizes the integration of academic coursework with clinical practice.
-Students receive supervised clinical training through five semesters of practicum and one year of full-time pre-doctoral internship.
-Practicum students are placed through a network of more than 35 agencies throughout Central and Northern California.
+The Clinical PsyD program in Sacramento emphasizes the integration of academic coursework with clinical practice.
+Students receive supervised clinical training during five semesters of practicum and one year of full-time pre-doctoral internship.
+Practicum students are placed through an extensive network of agencies throughout Central and Northern California.
 Potential sites include hospitals and other medical settings, schools, correctional facilities, group homes, clinics, universities, and state and county programs.
 Placements are available in agencies utilizing a variety of theoretical approaches and serving demographically and culturally diverse populations.

-In their final year of study, students are responsible for obtaining an appropriate one-year, full-time internship (approximately 2080 hours) and are strongly encouraged to seek an APA-accredited internship, although APPIC or CAPIC member internships are permissible.
-The Office of Professional Training assists students as they negotiate the internship application process.
+In their final year of study, students are responsible for obtaining an appropriate one-year, full-time internship (approximately 2000 hours).
+Students are required to seek an APA-accredited internship during Phase 1 of the Match, and then during Phase 2 (if needed) they may apply to APPIC or CAPIC member internships if desired.
+The Office of Professional Training and all of the faculty provide extensive support to students as they negotiate the internship application process.